 \subsection{Decision theory}

-Decision theory, especially the normative form, is a mathematical framework analyzing the choices agents make in the presence of uncertainty.
-In particular, decision theory aims describe the ``optimal'' behavior for an agent faced with decision problem.
-This requires a way to compare the agent's strategies and to (at least partially) rank them by preference.
-Early efforts, e.g, \citet{bernoulli.risk}, went directly to considerations of utility and, in particular, ranking strategies according to their expected utility and, hence, defining the optimal strategy as one that maximizes expected utility.
+Decision theory is a mathematical framework for analyzing the choices agents make in the presence of uncertainty.
+One key aspect of this theory is characterizing the ``optimal'' behavior for an agent faced with a decision problem.
+This requires comparing the agent's strategies and ranking them by preference.
+Early efforts \citep[e.g.,][]{bernoulli.risk} went directly to considerations of loss (or negative utility), ranking strategies according to their expected loss and, hence, defining the optimal strategy as one that minimizes expected loss.
 Other authors took a different route, by considering general preference orders on strategies, but reached effectively the same destination.
-For example, the celebrated utility theorem of \citet{vnm.games} says that if the preference order satisfies certain rationality axioms, then there exists a utility function such that the ranking of strategies according to preferences is equivalent to the ranking by expected utility.
-Similar conclusions, under different formulations, have been reached by others, e.g., \citet{savage1972}.
-Hence, the {\em maximize expected utility} principle.
-In a statistical decision problem, it is common to work with loss instead of utility, but the difference is really only superficial.
-Basically, if $\ell$ is a loss function, then $u=-\ell$ is an equivalent utility function.
-The negation, however, changes the directions of preference so, for the statistical decision problem, the maximize-expected-utility principle becomes the {\em minimize-expected-loss} principle.
+For example, the celebrated theorem of \citet{vnm.games} says that if the preference order satisfies certain rationality axioms, then there exists a loss function such that the ranking of strategies according to preferences is equivalent to the ranking by expected loss.
+Similar conclusions have been reached by \citet{savage1972} and others, hence, the {\em minimize-expected-loss} principle or, equivalently, the {\em maximize-expected-utility} principle.

-The remainder of this subsection is devoted to a description of the statistical decision problem, including introducing the notation that will be needed in what follows.
-I don't have anything to add to the discussions concerning the appropriateness or suitability of the minimize-expected-loss principle.
-My focus, again, is on how the IM's validity property manifests in the context of decision-making so, in what follows, I'll simply adopt the standard minimize-expected-loss principle---and the appropriate and necessary generalizations described below---without question.